-Even though Affinity Publisher is not perfect yet, developers are listening carefully to the design community and are developing new tools that will come with future updates, besides that they are trying to make the program runs smoothly as possible, without any crushes.
+Even though Affinity Publisher is not perfect yet, developers listen carefully to the design community.
+They are developing new tools that will come with future updates.
+Besides that, they try to make the program run as smoothly as possible without any crushes.

 If you’re still on the fences, try the Publisher trial version, test it out, and it might convince you to dump InDesign for good (I know I did).

-If you’re interested in other Affinity products, you can also read my review about Affinity Designer vs. Adobe Illustrator here on DesignyUp.
+Suppose you’re interested in other Affinity products.
+In that case, you can also read my review about Affinity Designer vs. Adobe Illustrator here on DesignyUp.